Cary Grant: 1932–1936: Debut and early roles

 In 1933, Grant gained attention for appearing in the pre-Code films She Done Him Wrong and I'm No Angel opposite Mae West.
 (Note: She Done Him Wrong—an adaptation of Mae West's own play Diamond Lil (1928)—was nominated in the Academy Award for Best Picture category, but lost to Cavalcade (1933).)
-West would later claim that she had discovered Cary Grant.
+West later claimed that she had discovered Cary Grant.
 (Note: According to biographer Jerry Vermilye, Grant had caught West's eye in the studio and had queried about him to one of Paramount's office boys.
 The boy replied, "Oh, that's Cary Grant.
 He's making [Madame] Butterfly with Sylvia Sidney".
 West then retorted, "I don't care if he's making Little Nell.
 If he can talk, I'll take him.")
 Of course Grant had already made Blonde Venus the previous year in which he was Marlene Dietrich's leading man.
 Pauline Kael noted that Grant did not appear confident in his role as a Salvation Army director in She Done Him Wrong, which made it all the more charming.
 The film was a box office hit, earning more than $2 million in the United States, and has since won much acclaim.
 (Note: The film is ranked at 75 in AFI's 100 Years...
 100 Laughs list, while West's line "Why don't you come up sometime and see me?" was voted number 26 in AFI's 100 Years...
 100 Movie Quotes.)
 For I'm No Angel, Grant's salary was increased from $450 to $750 a week.
 The film was even more successful than She Done Him Wrong, and saved Paramount from bankruptcy; Vermilye cites it as one of the best comedy films of the 1930s.